Last Updated on Feb 6, 2021

 For Wi-Fi Router,

-- Unplug the power adapter of the Wi-Fi Router and plug it back after 2-3minutes.
+- Unplug the power adapter of the Wi-Fi Router and plug it back in after 2-3minutes.

 Solution 2: Disable VPN

-Whether you’re using the VPN extension or software, for once turn it off and try to reload the website.
+Whether you’re using the VPN app, relates extension, or software, for once turn it off and try to reload the website.

 Solution 3: Set Correct Date and Time

-Both date and time needs to be set correctly, to avoid random errors on the iPhone and Mac.
-Set the date and time to automatically, the device will detect your location and according to region, date and time will be allotted to your device.
+Both date and time need to be set correctly, to avoid random errors on the iPhone and Mac.
+Set the date and time to automatically, the device will detect your location and according to region, the date and time will be allotted to your device.